bhl-blr/bhl-blr.github.io/README.md

 With this, this corpus creates an explicit, verifiable association between a digital artifacts (the pdf) and their associated metadata, and allows for signed data citations ^[Elliott M.J., Poelen, J.H. & Fortes, J.A.B.
 (2023) Signing data citations enables data verification and citation persistence.
 Sci Data. <https://doi.org/10.1038/s41597-023-02230-y> [hash://sha256/f849c870565f608899f183ca261365dce9c9f1c5441b1c779e0db49df9c2a19d](https://linker.bio/hash://sha256/f849c870565f608899f183ca261365dce9c9f1c5441b1c779e0db49df9c2a19d)].
 These signed data citations enrich the existing associations with DOIs (or other identifiers) issued by publishers or other entities with verifiable links that do no rely on the complex sequence of dynamic redirection provided through the DOI/Handle System ^[Poelen, J. H. (2024, August 19).
 Bug Pictures Beyond The Internet.
 Zenodo. <https://doi.org/10.5281/zenodo.13350983> <https://jhpoelen.nl/arcadia-talk-2024-08-19>].
 By decoupling the digital representations of works, we allow for verification of digital corpora independent of the type of storage media or communication method (e.g., spinning magnetic disk, http/tcp, Handle system) used.

-The current version of this corpus contains a versioned subset of metadata associated to specific titles (see below), covering over 30k items with references to copies of their associated pdfs.
+The current version of this corpus contains a versioned subset of metadata associated to specific titles (see below), covering over 30k works with references to copies of their associated pdfs.

 Included titles are: